red-panda-productions/IPC-Lib/DOCUMENTATION.md

   client.ReceiveDataAsync();          // asynchronously receives data from the server client.SendData("Hello Server",12); // sends data to the server
-  char buffer[50];                    // set up a buffer for the data client.AwaitData(buffer,50);        // wait untill data is received
+  char buffer[50];                    // set up a buffer for the data client.AwaitData(buffer,50);        // wait until data is received
 ```

-You can also check if the the functions succeeded by adding an if statement
+You can also check if the functions succeeded by adding an if statement

 ## Server side